scinftist/EIP-draft_ERC721FancyMint/EIP-draft_ERC721FancyMint.md

 requires (*optional): <EIP 165 721 2309>

 # Abstract
-This standard proposes another implementation to `IERC721` Non-Fungible Tokens (NFTs) to eliminate minting fee of fixed length collection.
+This standard proposes another implementation to `IERC721` Non-Fungible Tokens (NFTs) to enable batch minting for fixed length collection at construction of the contract and regaining single `_mint()` capability after deployment while providing ERC721Enumerable extension.

 # Motivation
 As of today there is 3 way to create a collection.